A brief note on submodular optimization: Examples of submodular functions

-This is known as the \emph{facility function} and is a well-known example of a monotone submodular function~\cite{KrauseGolovin14}.
-This function is associated with the scenario where one seeks to open facilities in $n$ candidate locations to serve $m$ customers.
-In this case, $M_{ij}$ quantifies the value provided by the facility at the $j$th location to the $i$th customer.
-Assuming each customer chooses the facility that provides the highest value to them, $f$ quantifies the total value provided by a given configuration of facilities. \end{example}
+This function, which is commonly referred to as the facility function, is associated with the scenario where one seeks to open facilities in $n$ candidate locations to serve $m$ customers.
+Here, $M_{ij}$ is the value provided by the facility at the $j$th location to the $i$th customer.
+Assuming each customer chooses the facility providing the highest value to them, $f$ quantifies the total value provided by a given configuration of facilities; see Figure~\ref{fig:facility} for an illustration.

+The present facility function is a well-known example of a monotone submodular function~\cite{KrauseGolovin14}.
+This is detailed in the following result. \begin{proposition} The function $f$ defined in~\eqref{equ:facility} is monotone and submodular. \end{proposition} \begin{proof} The monotonicity property is straightforward to note.
+To show submodularity, for each $i\in \{1, \ldots, m\}$, we consider $f_i:\pow(V) \to \R$ defined as